odpi/egeria/open-metadata-resources/open-metadata-demos/in-memory-repository/README.md

 ###Appendix

-Figure 1 is generated using https://www.draw.io/ using xml file Egeria cocoCohort for demo.xml
+Figure 1 is generated using https://www.draw.io/ using xml file Egeria-cocoCohort-for-demo.xml